microsoft/fit-on-fhir/src/README.md

 * TODO: Assuming we transform the data to some FHIR-compatible format?
 * Pushes the data to the IoT connector for FHIR server
 * Updates the user's refresh token and stores the new token in key vault

-## Post-Deployment Test

-After deploying the infrastructure located [here](../deploy/README.md), users can test the app using the following instructions.

-### Authenticate and Authorize Fit to FHIR

-TODO: Instructions for running the webapp and authenticating/authorizing data sync

-### Verify Data Sync

-TODO: Instructions for verifying that the sync event/publish data functions ran correctly